Veo 3.1 vs Sora 2: Which AI Video Model Is Better for Ecom Ads?

 Sora 2: Visually plausible but not phoneme-accurate.
 The mouth opens and closes in roughly the right rhythm but specific words ("cramp", "electrolyte") had wrong shapes.
 Native ear (any English speaker) catches it within 2 seconds.

 Why this matters for ads.
 TikTok and Reels viewers have watched millions of hours of human creators.
 Their lip-sync detector is calibrated.
 A bad sync does not consciously register as "AI" — it registers as "something is off" — and thumb-stop rate drops 20-30% even when viewers cannot articulate why.
-Lip sync is the single biggest tell.
+Lip sync is the single biggest tell — but not the only one; what makes AI UGC look fake covers the other 4 giveaways and how to fix each.

 Verdict: Veo 3.1 wins clearly.